eVAL-Agency/net-diag/README.md

 ### Options

-* --net (REQUIRED): Network to scan, in CIDR notation
+* --net: Single network to scan, in CIDR notation
+* --config: Configuration file to use for this scan
 * --community: SNMP community string (default: public)
 * --format: Output format, either "json", "csv", or "suitecrm" (default: json)
 * --debug: Include to print debug information on stderr